 NZGP requires organisations to use an approved sustainable building rating system for new government-owned non-residential buildings.
 For more about these requirements, see NZGP's Building rating systems.

 The Procurement Guide to Reducing Carbon Emissions in Building and Construction (NZGP, 2022) provides practical guidance on reducing emissions.

-For enquiries about sustainable construction, email ConstructionAdvisory@mbie.govt.nz.

 For all other enquiries, contact your NZGP account manager or email procurement@mbie.govt.nz.